interrogator/corpkit/rst_docs/interpreter/corpkit.interpreter.overview.rst

    > search corpus for pos matching 'JJ.*'
    > call result 'adjectives'
    > edit adjectives by skipping subcorpora matching 'books'
-   > plot edited as line chart with title 'Adjectives'
+   > plot edited as line chart with title as 'Adjectives'

 It's a little less powerful than the full Python API, but it is easier to use, especially if you don't know Python.
 You can also switch instantly from the interpreter to the full API, so you only need the API for the really tricky stuff.